 Be appealable by significantly interested parties.

-Diversity of the Customers of the IANA Functions:
+Diversity of the customers of the IANA Functions:

-The IANA Functions operator needs to take account the variety of forms of relationship with TLD operators.
-The proposal will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions;
+The IANA Functions operator needs to take account of the variety of forms of relationship with TLD operators.
+The proposal will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions.

-For ccTLDs: the IANA Functions Operator should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
-In particular, the IANA Functions Operator should not impose any additional requirements on the registry unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.
+For ccTLDs, the IANA Functions Operator should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
+In particular, the IANA Functions Operator should not impose any additional requirements on the registry unless they are directly and demonstrably linked to the global security, stability, and resilience of the DNS.

-For gTLDs: the IANA Function Operator should continue to provide service notwithstanding any on-going or anticipated contractual disputes between ICANN and the gTLD operator.
-No additional requirements for prompt delivery of IANA services should be imposed unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.
+For gTLDs, the IANA Function Operator should continue to provide service notwithstanding any on-going or anticipated contractual disputes between ICANN and the gTLD operator.
+No additional requirements for prompt delivery of IANA services should be imposed unless they are directly and demonstrably linked to the global security, stability and resilience of the DNS.

-Separability: any proposal must ensure the ability:
+Separability: Any proposal must ensure the ability to:

-To separate the IANA Functions from the current operator (i.e. ICANN) if warranted and in line with agreed processes;
+Separate the IANA Functions from the current operator (i.e. ICANN) if warranted and in line with agreed processes.

-To convene a process for selecting a new IANA Functions Operator; and
+Convene a process for selecting a new IANA Functions Operator.

-To consider separability in any future transfer of the IANA Functions.
+Consider separability in any future transfer of the IANA Functions.

-Multistakeholderism: any proposal must foster multistakeholder participation in the future oversight of the IANA Functions.
+Multistakeholderism: Any proposal must foster multistakeholder participation in the future oversight of the IANA Functions.

 Annex D – Diagram

-[To be added]